-Perfect for: cools drinks in the shade whilst listening to chilled out music, perhaps with some nibbles or even lunch.
+Perfect for: cools drinks in the shade whilst listening to chilled out music, perhaps with some nibbles or a light lunch.

 We recommend: we love sharing a plate of their Moroccan salads with a bowl of chips for lunch, and their lasagne is our guilty foodie pleasure when we’ve had enough tagine.
-Alcohol is also available (it is a bar!) which isn’t always the easiest to find in the medina.
+Alcohol is also available, which isn’t always the easiest to find in the medina.

 Tip: The ice and salads here are safe to consume, we’ve never been ill after eating here!